mobie/mobie.github.io/specs/mobie_project_spec.md

 ## Dataset

+Each dataset consists of a root directory, which must include the file `sources.json` listing the available image sources for this dataset according to the [source metadata specification](TODO proper link).
-Each dataset consits of a root directory with subdirectories `images`, containing the image (meta)data, `tables`, containing the table data and `misc`, containing additional data associated with this dataset.
+It should contain the subdirectories `images`, containing the image (meta)data, `tables`, containing the table data and must contain the directory `misc`, containing additional data associated with this dataset.

-The `images` directory must contain the file `sources.json`, that lists the available sources according to the [source metadata specification](TODO proper link).
+Note that the location of image and table data is determined in `sources.json` and it is thus possible to choose a different directory structure than `images/` and `tables/` to store them, but the `images/`, `tables/` layout is recommended for consistency with other MoBIE projects and assumed throughout this specification.

+The `images` directory contains the xml files specifying image sources, see [Image Data specification](TODO link) for details.
-It may contain additional subdirectories to organise the image data; by convention the metadata specifying local and remote image sources is often separated into `images/local` and `images/remote`.
+It may contain additional subdirectories to organise these files; by convention the files specifying local and remote image sources are often separated into `images/local` and `images/remote`.

 The `tables` directory contains all data for tables assoicated with segmentations or grid views.
-All tables associated with one object (segmentation or grid view), must be located in the same subdirectory and this directory must contain a table `default.tsv`, which is the table loaded by default for this object.
+All tables associated with one segmentation or view, must be located in the same subdirectory. and this directory must contain a table `default.tsv`, which is the table loaded by default for this object.
 It may contain additional tables.
 See the [table data specification](TODO proper link) for the table data format.